ezpaarse-project/ezmesure-admin/doc/dashboard.md

 ### bulk-import

 Import a set of dashboards into a given list of spaces.
 If no space is provided, the command prompts the user for a suffix, and imports dashboards into all spaces that belong to an institution and match the given suffix.
-If no JSON files are provided, the commande fetches dashboards from the reference repository (ezmesure-templates), and lets the user choose from them.
+If no JSON files are provided, the command fetches dashboards from the reference repository (ezmesure-templates), and lets the user choose from them.

 #### Usage
 ```bash